 Bob Frazer Jr., DDS, FACD, FICD

-Dr. Bob Frazer Jr. is founder of the strategic leadership firm R.L.
-Frazer & Assoc., whose custom programs help dentists achieve top 5 percent status in both financial achievement and life balance (fulfillment and significance).
-Superb communication skills have propelled Dr. Frazer to a 27-year international speaking career in dentistry.
-To receive "7 Ways To Grow Your EQ," contact him at (512) 346-0455, fax (512) 346-1071, or email email@example.com.
+Dr. Bob Frazer Jr., FACD, FICD, is the founder of R.L.
+Frazer & Assoc., whose custom programs help dentists achieve the top 5 percent status in both financial achievement and life balance (fulfillment and significance.)
+He also is the co-founder of RMR, a multi-speaker, family summer E.Q. building conference (18th edition will take place June 29 to July 3, 2004.)
+Thirty years of quality practice and superb communication skills have propelled Dr. Frazer to a 28-year international speaking career.
+To receive information on RMR, or to receive "7 Ways To Grow Your EQ," contact him at (512) 346-0455, fax (512) 346-1071, or email firstname.lastname@example.org.